AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

 You can activate feeds that are inactive.

 Backfill feeds (feeds that process only historical data) resume processing data from where they stopped, backfilling any dates if necessary.
+Live feeds also resume processing data from where they stopped.

+>[!AVAILABILITY]
+>
+>The following change to the way live feeds resume processing data is in the Limited Testing phase of release:
+>
-Live feeds  resume processing data from the current time.
+>**Live feeds resume processing data from the current time.**
+>
+>This change might not be available yet in your environment.
+>
+>This note will be removed when this change is generally available.
+For information about the Analytics release process, see [Adobe Analytics feature releases](/help/release-notes/releases.md).

 To activate a data feed: